Last updated: January 8, 2024

 I use virtual assistants every single day to run my life and my business.
-They help me with scheduling, emails, documents, book promotion, and a ton more.
+They help me with scheduling, emails, documents, book promotion, podcast interviews, and a ton more.

 I think almost every small business owner, self-published author, influencer, or high-performing executive should hire an assistant.
-I have two.
+I have three.

 But what does my team actually do for 60 hours per week?
 And how could you use a virtual assistant, also called a VA?